JediRhymeTrix/PlexNFSWatchdog/README.md

 Running Plex Media Server with the library located on Network File System (NFS) mounted directories will not trigger such partial scans because inotify doesn't work on NFS.
 When a file is changed on an NFS mount, it doesn't trigger an inotify event on the client side.

-`Plex NFS Watchdog` is a utility that can be installed on the machine that produces inotify to monitors directories for changes and triggers a partial scan on the Plex Media Server instance installed in a different machine when a change is detected by invoking the Plex API.
+**Plex NFS Watchdog** is a utility that can be installed on the machine where inotify *does* work.
+It monitors directories for changes (via inotify or equivalent mechanisms) and triggers partial scans on the Plex Media Server (which might be installed elsewhere) by calling Plex’s API whenever a change is detected.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>